quantastica/quantum-circuit/README.md

 Export to pyQuil
 ----------------

-Circuit can be exported to [pyQuil](http://docs.rigetti.com/en/latest/index.html) with following limitation:
+Circuit can be exported to [pyQuil](http://docs.rigetti.com/en/latest/index.html)

-- at the moment, gates not directly supported by pyQuil are exported as-is - their definition is not generated. **TODO**

 To export circuit to pyQuil use `exportPyquil(comment, decompose)` method: